USS Braine: Marianas

 On 14 June, she took part in the bombardment of Tinian Island, and received minor damage from a small caliber shell but continued operations in the Marianas until 23 June.
 After spending almost a month in the United States, she sailed for the Philippines, via Pearl Harbor.
 Braine rendered fire support during the Leyte landings (20 October), and repelled an enemy air attack on 18 November.

 1945

 Philippines

 From 4 to 15 January 1945, she participated in the Lingayen Gulf landings.
 Braine then proceeded to Manila Bay to support landings on the Bataan Peninsula and Corregidor (14-28 February 1945).
 She served as a radar picket and support ship for the landing forces at Zamboanga and subsequently at Pollack Harbor, Mindanao (17 March-23 April).

 Okinawa, kamikaze hit

 She took part in the Okinawa operations as a radar picket ship (16-25 May).
-On 27 May, the destroyer was hit in quick succession by two kamikazes.
+On 27 May, the destroyer was hit in quick succession by two kamikazes, one of which was the youngest known kamikaze pilot, Yukio Araki.
 The first hit forward seriously damaged the bridge, and the second hit amidships blew number two funnel overboard and demolished the amidships superstructure.
 Braine retired to Kerama Retto, Ryukyu Islands, for emergency repairs; departed 19 June; and arrived in the United States 19 July 1945.